dsohk/rancher-devsecops-workshop/docs/part-2.md

 8. Click `Save` button
 9. On the left menu, click `Build Now` to trigger the first jenkins pipeline.
+10. With the first Jenkins job we are building an simple contianer with Ubuntu Image & deploying on Kubernetes Cluster `devsecops`.
+Once the job is completed the Container get terminated

 Click on Status inside the job to view job status.